 Everything you need to know about Ericeira

 Ericeira is a traditional Portuguese fishing village with history dating all the way back to the 12th century.
-It is located only 32 km northeast of the bustling capital city Lisbon.
-The hospitality of its people, the harmony of the old village with its narrow cobblestone streets, local culture, the sea, the fishing, the cuisine, the bold Atlantic views and the surf make this town a great place to visit.
+It is located 40 km northeast of the bustling capital city Lisbon.
+The hospitality of its people, the harmony of the old village with its narrow cobblestone streets, the local culture, the sea, the fishing, the cuisine, the bold Atlantic views and the surf make this town a great place to visit.

 Best places to eat in Ericeira

 Tasca da Boa Viagem, Tik Tak, Toca da Caboz, Mar d'Areia

 Pao d'Alho (Italian), Calavera (Mexican), Miyabi (Sushi), Red Chilli (Indian) and Ay Mamita (Argentinian)